liris-xr/PLUME/docs/recorder/recorded-data/frame-based-data/mesh-filter.md

 - [MeshFilter.sharedMesh](https://docs.unity3d.com/ScriptReference/MeshFilter-sharedMesh.html)

+!!! info
     See the [associated proto files](../../file-format/proto-files/unity/mesh_filter.md) for more information on the data format.